 - Cost Management and Structure: Tracks expenses, budgets, marginal costs, and manufacturing overhead costs, enabling upper management to identify cost-saving and revenue-cost opportunities.

-- Accessibility: Cloud-based software provides access to financial data anytime and anywhere, allowing anyone who needs it to access the data.
+- Accessibility: Cloud-based software provides access to financial data anytime and anywhere, making it easier for teams to use the sales and inventory accounting, and allowing anyone who needs it to access the data.

 - Forecasting Tools: Help predict future financial performance by analyzing historical data, enabling the company to implement more effective budgeting and strategic planning.